dsp-uga/mauliknshah-p0/README.md

 # mauliknshah-p0
 # Author : Maulik Shah
 # For Data Science Practicum - Project 0.
-# Data : 7 e-books from the Gutenberg project which are given in the src/mauliknshah/p0/texts/ folder.
+# Data : 7 e-books from the Gutenberg project which are given in the src/mauliknshah/p0/data/ folder.

-Project A: Count top 40 words from the @Data.
-The reference code is in src/mauliknshah/p0/SP1.scala file, which gives the output in JSON format in the mauliknshah/p0/output/sp1.json file.
+SPALL contains 4 projects:

+A: Which calculates the overall terms frequencies.
+B: Add constraint of stop-words from the stopwords/stop-words.txt file.
+C: Add constraint to remove the punctuation marks.
+D: Calculate TF-IDF of each term.

+There is just one class mauliknshah/p0/SPALL.scala with a main method, which contains all the required code.
+You can run the main method using spark-submit.